 What about using the University's name or logo on a web Site?

-Every use of the University's trademarks requires permission from the University and the Licensing Coordinator.
+Every use of the University's trademarks requires permission from the University and the Trademark Licensing Office.
 The World Wide Web has made it easy for alumni, fans and supporters to build web pages with the University's name and logos, and the University appreciates this support.
 However, federal trademark laws require that the University control its name and marks; therefore, the University must be very selective in granting permission in these and all instances.
-For more information, contact the University's Licensing Coordinator.
+For more information, contact the University's Trademark Licensing Office.

 Who is responsible for the program?

 The person responsible for the Trademark Licensing Program at Fresno State is: